 Cameron is an expert in deep-sea exploration and has filmed a number of documentaries on the subject.
 In 2012 Cameron became only the 3rd person to reach the bottom of the Mariana Trench.

 - 1989-08-17 Director Kathryn Bigelow (38) weds fellow director James Cameron (35)

 - 1997-07-26 Director James Cameron (42) weds actress Linda Hamilton (40) in Malibu, California

 - 1999-12-16 Actress Linda Hamilton (43) divorces director James Cameron (45) due to irreconcilable differences after 2 years of marriage

 - 2000-06-04 "Titanic" producer-director James Cameron (45) weds actress Suzy Amis (38) in Malibu, California

 - 1984-10-26 "The Terminator" directed by James Cameron and starring Arnold Schwarzenegger and Linda Hamilton is released in the US

 - 1991-07-01 "Terminator 2: Judgement Day" directed by James Cameron and starring Arnold Schwarzenegger, Linda Hamilton and Edward Furlong premieres at Century City, California

-- 1997-11-01 "Titanic" directed by James Cameron, starring Leonardo DiCaprio and Kate Winslet is first screened, at the Tokyo International Film Festival (Best Picture 1998)
+- 1997-11-01 "Titanic" directed by James Cameron, starring Leonardo DiCaprio and Kate Winslet premieres at the Tokyo International Film Festival (Academy Awards Best Picture 1998)